 Hostetter and Hank, though, were not calm.
 They all looked so young, I thought.
 Hank and Hostetter had been good buddies since high school in Indiana.
 Hostetter’s first name was John too, I realized, though he always went by his last.

 Neither of their families could afford college, so they enlisted together, and managed to end up in the same unit at Ft.
 Bragg.
-And they had both soon realized how big a mistake they had made– the army was not like what the recruiters had told them, and the Iraq war didn’t smell right.
+And they both soon realized how big a mistake they had made– the army was not like what the recruiters had told them, and the Iraq war didn’t smell right.

 That’s how I knew them: they came to Quaker House, for help in figuring out what to do.